Doing an Internship for College Credit

 Is There a Limit?

-It's a big misconception about college credit for internships that the company has the ability to decide whether the internship is ‘for credit’ and ‘not for credit.’
-Technically, it’s the student’s university or college that has the ability to decide if the student is eligible to receive college credit or not.
+It's a big misconception about college credit for internships that the company can decide whether the internship is ‘for credit’ and ‘not for credit.’
+Technically, it’s the student’s university or college that can decide if the student is eligible to receive college credit or not.
 The decision is based solely on school policy as well as the criteria of that student’s major, and whether or not the student has already participated in an internship and received college credit.

-In order to receive college credit for an internship, students have guidelines on how many hours they must participate in the internship over the course of the semester.
-For example, at the University of Connecticut, students must intern 300 hours over the course of the semester in order to receive one college credit.
+To receive college credit for an internship, students have guidelines on how many hours they must participate in the internship throughout the semester.
+For example, at the University of Connecticut, students must intern 300 hours throughout the semester to receive one college credit.

 Students work with either the office of their specific major or the general campus career center to learn about and receive internship credit.
 The specific department within their major or the career center requires the employer to fill out paperwork beforehand that explains the role and responsibilities of the intern at the sponsoring company.
-The school also requires one or two evaluations to take place over the course of the internship.
-In addition, the sponsoring manager needs to fill out paperwork regarding the student’s performance and specifically detail the new skills acquired.
+The school also requires one or two evaluations to take place throughout the internship.
+Also, the sponsoring manager needs to fill out paperwork regarding the student’s performance and specifically detail the new skills acquired.

 Because internships are considered learning experiences, when students take on unpaid internships, it only makes sense that they seek out college credit as a way to be compensated for the time they've spent and the work they've performed.
 Paid interns are also eligible for college credit.